Skip to main content

 Keherwa Taal Aad Layakari Variation Notation

 This table shows the Aad Layakari variation, played over two full cycles of Keherwa Taal (16 beats).
-Each beat is filled with a three-syllable pattern, including pauses ('S'), creating a triplet feel.
+Each beat is filled with a three-syllable pattern, including pauses ('S').

 How to Practice this Layakari